 We snapped endless photos, debated over candleholders, and agonized over whether or not to buy a rug.
 We didn’t buy, but that didn’t stop the salesman from trying his hardest.
 “If you buy or don’t buy it doesn’t matter,” he said, like everyone else we’d come across.
 “You don’t buy a carpet every day.
 A carpet is for life.”
 One after another he laid them out before us, making a show of spreading them on the ground.
 “For you sister, good price.”

 Scrambling through the medina, we came to a dead end and ran into a young man who looked about our age.
 ‘Wait!’ he said when we turned around.
 “I have a view panoramic!”
 We were hesitant, but these are the stories travel is made of, so we followed him into his home.
 As has always been my (perhaps lucky) experience, he was kind, and showed us to his roof, where the panoramic view of the city was stunning.
-His mother, cleaning the house and looking startled to see us, offered tea but we declined, finding a small square instead for mint tea and some of the flakiest, most delicious coconut cookies I’ve ever tasted.
+We said goodbye and found a small square for mint tea and some of the flakiest, most delicious coconut cookies I’ve ever tasted.

-Next, the spice souq and food market – my favorite.
+Next, the spice souq and food market.
 Bright, beautiful fresh fruit piled high, laid out on the dirt floor, or assembled on a makeshift table, tarps tenting against the sun overhead.
 Live chickens, dead chickens, warm eggs, even rabbits.
 Massive canisters of coffee beans next to red and yellow powders and soft, plump dates.
-Food seduction at its finest.

 We found peace at the Bou Inania Medersa, a quiet enclave of ancient stone and swirling calligraphy.
 Inside, the sounds of the medina were hushed, thousands of white and blue tiles adding to the sense of calm.